New Signature Five-Page SES ECQ All-Inclusive Resume

 - Email us a copy of your federal vacancy announcement, along with your resume.

-- An executive Career Coach will contact you within 24 hours of receipt to discuss qualification criteria, timeline, costs, and path forward.
+- An executive Career Coach will contact you within 24 hours of receipt to discuss qualification criteria, timeline, costs, and our SES resume services.

-This review is FREE, and we will determine if we can indeed qualify you to become one of the next SES leaders within the federal government.
+This review is FREE, and we will determine if our SES resume writers can indeed qualify you to become one of the next SES leaders within the federal government.

 “Was one of four people selected to interview for the SES position.
 Waiting to hear results.
 Meanwhile I have been the acting Director, and have received numerous accolades from the DISA Director…will let you know how it turned out…BTW my SES package was rated the best overall.
 Thanks” -Rich